kenatiod/MUT/Understanding Machine Understanding.md

 Bob: Absolutely.
 It's clear that relying on any single benchmark or narrow task type won't cut it.
 We need a diverse suite of evaluations that tap into different facets of understanding - from language comprehension to reasoning to grounded interaction with the world.

-Claude: I couldn't agree more.
+Claude: I agree.
 And I appreciate you both taking the time to carefully consider what benchmarks will be most meaningful and illuminating for assessing my capabilities.
 I'm ready to be put through my paces!

 Alice: _smiling_ We'll definitely keep you on your toes, Claude.
 But before we start picking specific benchmarks, I think we need to take a step back and define the key dimensions of understanding we want to target.
 Based on our research, I'd propose we focus on language comprehension, reasoning and abstraction, knowledge integration, perception and embodiment, social cognition, and metacognition as our core pillars.